timmay2/mikrotik-gps/README.md

 Requires a Mikrotik RoutherBoard + USB GPS device or LTE modem with built-in GPS receiver.

-gpt-to-email script code originaly from the Mikrotik Wiki:- http://wiki.mikrotik.com/wiki/GPS_text_file_converter_to_Google_Earth/Maps
+gps-to-email script originally from the Mikrotik Wiki:- http://wiki.mikrotik.com/wiki/GPS_text_file_converter_to_Google_Earth/Maps

 Testing done using a RB912UAG-2HPnD with Sierra Wireless MC7710 (FW version needs to be "03.05.24" and GPS autostart NMEA output needs to be enabled.
 See "MC7710-enable-gps.txt" for instructions.